Japan's Nintendo seen posting bumper profit as fans await pipeline update

 With critical mass from its Switch install base of over 55 million units, Nintendo is attracting third-party gaming firms such as Electronic Arts Inc (EA.O) which is set to release FIFA 21 Legacy Edition on the system in October.

 The Switch dominates Nintendo’s earnings.
-A push into mobile gaming is stuttering with just a single title, Mario Kart Tour, released this year and underperforming expectations.
+A push into mobile gaming is stuttering with the highly anticipated Mario Kart Tour, released last September, underperforming expectations.

 Switch sales in Japan topped 100,000 units last week, industry magazine Famitsu said, in an indicator of possible easing of the supply bottleneck.